Ms. Ouided Bouchamaoui, President of the Tunisian Union of Industry, Trade and Handicrafts

 Thursday, 21 April 2016 at 16:00 / Human Rights and Alliance of Civilizations Room (Room XX)

-The United Nations Office at Geneva (UNOG) and the United Nations Institute for Training and Research (UNITAR) are organizing a series of open lectures on a regular basis at the Palais des Nations in Geneva, Switzerland, entitled The Geneva Lecture Series.
-The lectures aim to foster awareness of a number of pressing global challenges among audiences in Geneva and beyond, with a focus on how each individual can contribute to resolving such challenges (Concept Note).
+The Geneva Lecture Series are a joint UNOG- UNITAR series of open lectures which take place on a regular basis at the Palais des Nations in Geneva, Switzerland.
+The lectures aim to foster awareness of a number of pressing global challenges among audiences in Geneva and beyond, with a focus on how each individual can contribute to resolving such challenges.